Mestizos in Mexico: MtDna and Y DNA studies

-The European Y chromosome was more prevalent in the north and west (66.7 to 95 percent), and Native American ancestry increased in the center and southeast (37 to 50 percent); African ancestry was low and relatively homogeneous (zero to 8.8 percent).
+The European Y chromosome was more prevalent in the north and west (66.7 to 95 percent), and Native American ancestry increased in the center and southeast (37 to 50 percent); African ancestry relatively homogeneous (2 to 8.8 percent).
 States participating in the study where Aguascalientes, Chiapas, Chihuahua, Durango, Guerrero, Jalisco, Oaxaca, Sinaloa, Veracruz and Yucatán.
 The greatest number of chromosomes found were identified as belonging to haplogroups from Western Europe, East Europe and Eurasia, Siberia and the Americas and Northern Europe, with traces of haplogroups from Central Asia, Southeast Asia, South Asia, Western Asia, the Caucasus, North Africa, the Near East, East Asia, Northeast Asia, Southwest Asia and the Middle East.
 A study published in 2011 of Mexican mitochondrial DNA found that maternal ancestry was predominately Native American (85–90 percent), with a minority having European (five to seven percent) or African (three to five percent) mtDNA.

-A Mexico City autosomal ancestry study found that the European ancestry of Mexicans was 52 percent; the remainder was primarily Amerindian, with a small African contribution.
-Maternal ancestry was also analyzed, with 47 percent of European origin.
-The only criterion for sample selection was that the volunteers self-identified as Mexican.

 Culture

-New Spain developed a culture distinct from indigenous and Spanish culture, with African and Asian influences.
-After independence, the Mexican population was estimated at 50–60 percent indigenous, 18 to 22 percent Creole and about one percent Black; the rest of the population (21 to 25 percent) was considered mestizo, an important part of the independence movement.
+New Spain developed a culture distinct from Indigenous and Spanish culture, with African and low Asian influences.
+After independence, the Mexican population was estimated at 50–60 percent Indigenous, 18 to 22 percent Creole and about two percent Black; the rest of the population (21 to 25 percent) was considered mestizo, an important part of the independence movement.